ytmytm/geos-atari/README-Atari.md

 - memory map changes (hires bitmap screen with different organization for ANTIC than for VIC)
 - missing capatibilities (24-pixel wide sprites, color matrix for hires mode)

-Programs will not work correctly if:
+Programs will not work correctly if they:

-- they use sprites or change their colors (e.g. Preferences Manager)
+- use sprites or change their colors (e.g. Preferences Manager)
-- they change color matrix in 40-column mode (e.g. DESK TOP)
+- change color matrix in 40-column mode (e.g. DESK TOP)
-- they require REU
+- require REU
-- they access bitmap screen in 40-column mode directly (e.g. Maverick)
+- access bitmap screen in 40-column mode directly (e.g. Maverick)
-- they have custom recovery routine (e.g. GeoWrite)
+- have custom recovery routine (e.g. GeoWrite)
-- they write directly to I/O registers (e.g printer drivers)
+- write directly to I/O registers (e.g printer drivers)

 They may not work at all or show some graphical glitches.
 For example, if an application tries to add some color it will write to `COLOR_MATRIX` space, which is now occupied by Player0/1/2/3 data, so mouse pointer will be temporarily overwritten.